-In this video I am joined by Craig Bryant (a former international player) and Craig demonstrates how to do a forehand fade attack.
+In this video, top coach and former international player, Craig Bryant, demonstrates how to do a forehand fade attack.

 A forehand fade is a variation of the traditional forehand topspin.
 You contact around the side of the ball to create some sidespin which sends the ball wide and this can really mess up your opponent.